-Finally, we need to take into account two differences between the child and adolescent experiments.
-First, the adolescent sample is much larger than the child sample, which could explain why we find a statistically significant gender gap among adolescents but not among children.
+adolescents but not among children.
 To address this concern, in Appendix III, Table A5 we conduct a bootstrap analysis on the adolescent sample, limiting the sample size to 231.
 We continue to observe a statistically significant gender gap.
 Second, the adolescent sample includes choices of pencils from 0-10, while the child sample includes choices of pencils from 0-5.
-To address this concern, in Appendix III, Tables A6 and A7 we rescale the adolescent sample by setting all choices of pencils 5-10 to 5 (Table A8) or setting all choices of pencils 0-5 to 5 (Table A9).
-Again, we continue to observe a statistically significant gender gap.
+To address this concern, in Appendix III, Tables A6-A9 we rescale the adolescent sample by setting all choices of pencils 5-10 to 5 or setting all choices of pencils 0-5 to 5, with and without bootstrapping.
+The results are unchanged qualitatively, and we continue to observe a statistically significant gender gap in all tables.

-5. Discussion and Conclusion
+5. Discussion and conclusion